-Cranberries and dried cranberries are a popular human health snack that many dog owners want to share with their canine companions, especially around Thanksgiving.
-The only question is, are cranberries safe for dogs?
+Fresh and dried cranberries are popular human snacks.
+Many owners may want to share these with their dogs, especially around Thanksgiving.
+But can dogs eat cranberries safely?

-The answer is yes – and also no. Cranberries are not toxic for dogs.
+The answer is both yes and no. Fresh or cooked cranberries, when plain, are not inherently toxic for dogs.
 When fed in moderation, they are generally safe and may even have some health benefits.
-Like many human foods, however, cranberries do pose some risks for dogs.
+Like many human foods, however, cranberries do pose some health risks for dogs.

 Are Cranberries Safe for Dogs to Eat?